State as the API: LangGraph After Three Rewrites

 should_continue: bool

-What broke: two agents writing to messages in parallel — one appending tool results, one appending user messages — produced undefined ordering. should_continue was set to True by the planner and immediately overwritten to False by the critic running one step later, because LangGraph merges node outputs sequentially and the last write wins.
+What broke: two agents wrote to messages in parallel — one appending tool results, one appending user messages — and the ordering was not explicit. should_continue was set to True by the planner and then overwritten to False by the critic running one step later, because LangGraph merges node outputs sequentially and the last write wins.

 2. The second iteration: nested Pydantic and the rigidity problem

-My second attempt went the other direction.
-I wrapped everything in Pydantic models, nested them, and added validation everywhere.
+My second attempt moved in the opposite direction.
+I wrapped the state in nested Pydantic models and added validation at each boundary.

 class ResearchState(BaseModel):